-Note: New England Yearly Meeting is a member of the Poor People's Campaign and has endorsed this letter.
+Note: New England Yearly Meeting is an endorser of the Poor People's Campaign and has affirmed the message of this letter.

 In reflecting on these outbreaks of violence, our hearts are broken.
 This moment demands a moral reckoning with who we are and who we want to become as a nation.